Kurdistan Workers' Party

 The PKK has been involved in armed clashes with Turkish security forces since 1979, but the full-scale insurgency did not begin until 15 August 1984, when the PKK announced a Kurdish uprising.
 Since the conflict began, more than 40,000 people have died, most of whom being Turkish Kurdish civilians.
 In 1999, PKK leader Abdullah Öcalan was captured and imprisoned.
 In May 2007, serving and former members of the PKK set up the Kurdistan Communities Union (KCK), an umbrella organisation of Kurdish organisations in Turkish, Iraqi, Iranian, and Syrian Kurdistan.
 In 2013, the PKK declared a ceasefire and began slowly withdrawing its fighters to Iraqi Kurdistan as part of a peace process with the Turkish state.
 The ceasefire broke down in July 2015.
 Both the PKK and the Turkish state have been accused of engaging in terror tactics and targeting civilians.
 The PKK has bombed city centres and recruited child soldiers, and conducted several attacks that massacred civilians.
 (Note: Attributed to multiple sources:) Turkey has depopulated and burned down thousands of Kurdish villages and massacred Kurdish civilians in an attempt to root out PKK militants.
 (Note: Attributed to multiple sources:)

 On 1 March 2025, the PKK declared a ceasefire with Turkey, and on 12 May, announced plans for a total dissolution of the organisation.
+In August 2026 a law was passed by the Turkish parliament which would give conditional pardon for thousands of fighters in the party.
+It would take full effect when the National Security Council agrees that the PKK has fully disbanded and surrendered its weapons.
+Members convicted of intentional homicide or sentenced to life terms before 2005 would not be included.